Why the Mutated Coronavirus Variants Are So Worrisome

 6. How are the variants increasing transmission?

 Yes.
-Scientists pay most attention to mutations in the gene that encodes the SARS-CoV-2 spike protein, which plays a key role in viral entry into cells.
+Scientists pay most attention to mutations in the gene that encodes the virus’s spike protein, which plays a key role in viral entry into cells.
 Targeted by vaccines, this protein influences immunity and vaccine efficacy.
-The B.1.1.7, 501Y.V2, and P.1 variants all carry multiple mutations affecting the spike protein.
+The four variants of concern all carry multiple mutations affecting the spike protein.
 That raises questions about whether people who have developed antibodies to the “regular” strain -- either from a vaccine or from having recovered from Covid-19 -- will be able to fight off the new variants.

-Sarah Gilbert, a professor of vaccinology at the University of Oxford who conducted the initial research on the AstraZeneca vaccine, said that “efforts are underway to develop a new generation of vaccines that will allow protection to be redirected to emerging variants as booster jabs, if it turns out that it is necessary to do so.”
-The new shot could be ready for the fall, she told the BBC.
-Pfizer and its German partner BioNTech, as well as Moderna, have said their own results indicate their vaccines should still work against the strain detected in South Africa, despite the reduced potency.
-Nevertheless, Moderna said March 10 that it began testing modified Covid-19 vaccines, designed to address the potential need for booster vaccine candidates, in clinical trial participants.
+Sarah Gilbert, a professor of vaccinology at the University of Oxford who conducted the initial research on the AstraZeneca Plc vaccine, told the BBC that “efforts are underway to develop a new generation of vaccines that will allow protection to be redirected to emerging variants as booster jabs, if it turns out that it is necessary to do so.”
+Pfizer Inc. and its German partner BioNTech SE, as well as Moderna Inc., have said their results indicate their vaccines should still work against the strain detected in South Africa, despite the reduced potency.
+Moderna later announced that its Covid-19 booster shots gave positive results against that strain as well as the gamma variant, according to early results from a mid-stage trial.
 Pfizer and Novovax also have said they’re working on either a booster or combination shot.
 Such alterations aren’t unheard of -- it happens annually with seasonal flu, which evolves quickly.
 Unlike flu, coronaviruses have a genetic self-correcting mechanism that minimizes mutations.

 Potentially, yes.
-The Coalition for Epidemic Preparedness Innovations, or CEPI, announced in January as much as $140 million in funding for additional clinical research to optimize and extend the use of existing vaccines.
+The Coalition for Epidemic Preparedness Innovations, or CEPI, announced in January as much as $140 million in funding for research to optimize and extend the use of existing vaccines.
 This could include “mix-and-match” studies of different shots in combinations that may improve the quality and strength of the immune response.
-Such studies could be useful in optimizing the use of available inoculations, including the AstraZeneca shot, according to the WHO.
+Such studies could be useful in optimizing the use of available inoculations, according to the WHO.

 Yes.
 There are implications for treatments, diagnostics and the spread of SARS-CoV-2 in animals.

-- TREATMENTS: Researchers in South Africa found a theoretical risk that some antibodies being developed for therapeutic use could be ineffective against the 501Y.V2 variant prevalent there.
-But studies at Columbia University support tests by Regeneron Pharmaceuticals Inc. showing that its antibody cocktail, which was granted emergency-use authorization in the U.S. and administered to Donald Trump, is effective at neutralizing 501Y.V2 and the variant first identified in the U.K. Drugmakers are using combinations of antibodies that target separate features of SARS-CoV-2 to decrease the potential for so-called virus-escape mutants that could emerge in response to selective pressure from a single-antibody treatment.
+- TREATMENTS: Researchers in South Africa found a theoretical risk that some antibodies being developed for therapeutic use could be ineffective against the variant prevalent there.
+But studies at Columbia University supported tests by Regeneron Pharmaceuticals Inc. showing that its antibody cocktail, which was granted emergency-use authorization in the U.S. and administered to Donald Trump, is effective at neutralizing that variant and the one first identified in the U.K. Drugmakers are using combinations of antibodies that target separate features of the virus to decrease the potential for so-called virus-escape mutants that could emerge in response to selective pressure from a single-antibody treatment.

 - DIAGNOSTICS: The U.S. Centers for Disease Control and Prevention has said new strains might undermine the performance of some PCR-based diagnostic tests.
-France’s health ministry reported in mid-March a variant spreading in Brittany, where several patients developed tell-tale symptoms but tested negative for the virus.
+France’s health ministry reported in March that several patients developed tell-tale symptoms in Brittany but tested negative for the virus.

 - HOST RANGE: Researchers at France’s Pasteur Institute showed that the variants first detected in South Africa and Brazil are capable of infecting common laboratory mice and replicating at high concentrations in the lungs -- a feat earlier circulating strains weren’t able to do.
 This abrogation of the species barrier raises the possibility of mice or other rodents living close to humans becoming secondary reservoirs for SARS-CoV-2 in regions where the variants circulate, from where the strains could evolve separately and potentially spill back to humans, the researchers said in a March 18 paper released before the process of peer-review, in which research is scrutinized by experts in the same field, and publication.